John A Waller

 As a Director, am I Personally Responsible for Corporation tax?

 As a Company Director, you are a separate legal entity to your company.
-Therefore, directors personally are not liable for your company’s liabilities (unless you have given a personal guarantee).
+Therefore, directors personally are not responsible for your company’s liabilities (unless you have given a personal guarantee).
 In insolvency, however, you may be liable if you trade wrongfully or fraudulently.

-If involved in the knowing mismanagement of your company, as a company director, you may be personally liable, therefore, for money owed and not ranked in the normal mode of paying creditors.
+If involved in mismanagement of your company, you may be personally liable for money owed and not ranked in the normal mode of paying creditors.

 In conclusion, if you are a director, act responsibly.